 Grains program overview

-Grain samples are screened for a range of different insecticides, herbicides, fungicides and environmental contaminants, as outlined in Table 2.
+Grain samples are screened for a range of insecticides, herbicides, fungicides and environmental contaminants, as shown in Table 2.

-In 2017–18, a total of 5,857 samples was collected for analysis.
-The results were compared with the Australian standards and where appropriate, relevant international standards.
+In 2019–20, a total of 4,231 samples were collected for analysis.
+The results were compared with the Australian standards and export samples were compared with the relevant international standards.

-A summary of compliance rates against Australian standards for bulk export, container export and domestic trade programs over the past five years is provided in Table 3.
-The results highlight an excellent compliance status against Australian standards and demonstrate the strong commitment of the grains industry to good agricultural practice.
+A summary of compliance with Australian standards for bulk export, container export and domestic trade programs over the past five years is provided in Table 3.
+The results highlight excellent compliance with Australian standards and demonstrate the strong commitment of the grains industry to good agricultural practice.
 The consistently high compliance rates help maintain the reputation and integrity of Australian grains in international and domestic markets.

 Laboratory selection and performance